abraunegg/onedrive/docs/known-issues.md

 **Description:**

-When running the client in standalone mode (`--synchronize`) moving folders that are sucessfully synced around between subseqant standalone syncs causes a deletion & re-upload of data to occur.
+When running the client in standalone mode (`--synchronize`) moving folders that are sucessfully synced around between subsequent standalone syncs causes a deletion & re-upload of data to occur.

 **Explanation:**